batcholi/Archean_wiki/src/components/sensors/LinearVelocitySensor.md

 # Usage
 Once placed on your build, the sensor can be connected to a computer to retrieve the linear velocity.
-The measured velocity is the velocity at the position of the sensor, not the velocity of the build.

->- The pointed side of the object corresponds to the +Z axis.

 ### List of outputs
 |Channel|Function|value|